HectorRicardo/simple-music-app/README.md

     user minimizes it, switches to another app, or locks the screen.

-To meet these expectations, the Android music app architecture is split into two "subarchitectures":
+To meet these expectations, the Android music app architecture is split into two
+parts:
-  - The `MediaController`-`MediaSession` subarchitecture: used to meet Expectation 1.
+  - The `MediaController`-`MediaSession` part: used to meet Expectation 1.
-  - The `MediaBrowser`-`MediaBrowserService` subarchitecture: used to meet Expectations 2 and 3.
+  - The `MediaBrowser`-`MediaBrowserService` part: used to meet Expectations 2
+    and 3.

-These two subarchitectures are then joined together to form the complete music app architecture.
+These two part are then combined together to form the complete music app architecture.

-I'm going to explain these two subarchitectures.
-Once explained, the complete Android music app architecture will fully make sense, and we will be able to start working on our app's code.
+I'm going to explain these two parts.
+Once I'm done explaining them, the Android music app architecture will fully make sense, and we will be able to start working on our app's code.

-# The `MediaController`-`MediaSession` subarchitecture
+# The `MediaController`-`MediaSession` part

-This first subarchitecture not only applies to music apps, but also to video apps.
-In other words, if you were to implement a video app, you would also need to implement this subarchitecture.

-Let's start explaining this subarchitecture

-A decent media app (either a music or a video app) is separated into two
+A decent music app is separated into two components:

-components:
-  - A Player that renders the media (audio/video).
+  - The audio player (which we already explained in the introduction).
-  - A UI that issues commands to the player (play, pause, etc..) and displays the player's state.
+  - The **UI**, which issues commands to the player (play, pause, etc..) and displays the player's state.
+Player commands are also known as "transport commands", and this is the term Android prefers for this purpose.
-      - Command controls are represented as "Transport Controls" in the following diagram.

 <figure>
   <img alt="A basic media app diagram" src="docs_images/controller-session.png">
   <figcaption>Figure 1.
 Basic media app diagram</figcaption>
 </figure>

-A decent media app in Android completely separates and decouples these two parts.
+A decent music app in Android completely separates and decouples these two parts.
 Why?
-Because by doing so, the Player is not condemned to be used exclusively from the app's UI.
-Instead, the Player can also be controlled from other places, for example:
+Because by doing so, the player is not condemned to be used exclusively from the app's UI.
+Instead, the player can also be controlled from other places, for example:
   - external hardware media buttons
   - Google Assistant